Other Common Skin Conditions

 Rosacea is a fairly common skin condition, affecting 16 million U.S. adults, typically between 30 and 50 years-old.
 Primarily, rosacea manifests as a propensity to turn red or blush.
 However, it can advance into forming acne, chronic redness of the skin, and thin blood vessels visible on the face.
 Additional symptoms in more severe subtypes of the condition include itchy, tight, or dry skin, swelling at the center of the face, thickening skin, swollen eyelids, and bumps that appear on the nose.

 Causes of rosacea are not well known, but it is likely that both environmental factors and genetics play a role.
 Triggers such as sun exposure, high temperatures, and even the type of skin you have can contribute to a flare.
 It is not a contagious skin condition, so you cannot catch it from someone else.
-Many people may not even know they have rosacea, as they haven’t recognized any additional symptoms beyond slight blushing.

 Early diagnosis is important to slow or stop the condition from progressing towards more serious symptoms.
 Treatments range from simple lifestyle changes and use of medications to surgical or laser treatments for more severe cases.
-Our providers consider the severity and type of rosacea, a patient’s medical history, and past treatments to determine a future course of action.
-Often, multiple treatments may be prescribed together in order to achieve successful results.

 Warts are common skin growths that are the result of being infected by the human papillomavirus (HPV).
 Although prevalent across the world, many people do not actually know they are infected by this virus.
 There are often no visible symptoms for very long periods of time, if ever.
 In many cases, people’s bodies are able to fight off the virus upon recognition before warts are ever formed.